mattdesl/browserify-template/README.md

 sudo chown -R $USER /usr/local
 ```

-Before we can see our site at `index.html`, we need to bundle our third-party libraries and the core content like so:
+Before we can see our site at `index.html`, we need to browserify our source like so:
 ```
 grunt bundle-all
 ```

-Now we only need to browserify our vendor libs when we introduce a new dependency.
+After this, we can just use `grunt bundle-core` to bundle our project source.
+Now we only need to browserify our vendor libs when we introduce a new external.
 We do this for faster browserify builds and also to split the load across files.
 See here:
 http://benclinkinbeard.com/blog/2013/08/external-bundles-for-faster-browserify-builds/

-## Development
+## Typical Development Workflow

 Run `grunt -v watch` to begin your development process (with verbose output for better debugging).
 Now when you change a JS file inside of `lib`, it will browserify your `lib/index.js` file.
 Anything you `require()` here will end up getting included in the bundled `dist/bundle.js`.

 You can enable the LiveReload plugin by clicking the Extension button in Chrome/FF.
 Now when the browserify build is complete, your web page should refresh automatically.